Baby Won’t Stop Crying? Here’s What You Can Do Right Now!

 Sometimes despite all your best efforts to work out why your baby is crying, they may get themselves worked up to a point where you feel at a complete loss as to what to do to calm them and baby won’t stop crying…

-When baby won’t stop crying, making a gentle shushing sound directly into your baby’s ear, which is similar to the noises they heard in the womb, can also help.
+When baby won’t stop crying, make a gentle shushing sound directly into your baby’s ear, which is similar to the constant sound they heard in the womb.

-White noise machines have a similar effect, but your voice will be far more comforting when baby won’t stop crying.
+White noise machines have a similar effect, but your voice will also be very comforting when baby won’t stop crying.
+You can try singing a gentle song to them too.

 Babies are used to these types of motions from their time in the womb and often don’t like the stillness they experience after birth.